microsoft/demikernel/BUILDING.md

 3. Create a build directory, I use 'demikernel/build'.
 4. Turn on Azure support and CX5 support by running `cmake -DAZURE_SUPPORT=ON -DDPDK_MLX5_SUPPORT=ON ..` in your build directory or using `ccmake ..` and setting the cmake flags manually.
 5. Compile DPDK by running 'make dpdk' in the build directory.
 After this you should be able to run the testpmd single sender & receiver test below.
 6. Use config options from testpmd in the config.yaml file.
-Follow [these instructions](https://docs.microsoft.com/en-us/azure/virtual-network/setup-dpdk#configure-the-runtime-environment) for finding your mac address and PCI ID.
+The DPDK interface is usually the slave interface listed first by `ifconfig`.
+Using that interface id, run `ethtool -i` to find your PCI ID.
 5. Don't forget to turn on hugepage support and run as root.
 Running `scripts/setup/dpdk.sh` will turn on huge page support and install needed kernel modules.

 ### Single Sender & Receiver Test